marghqx/Lakers-Player-Ranking-Analysis/README.md

 ### Example Output

-The program outputs a ranked list of players based on their calculated scores, along with visualizations highlighting key statistics and comparisons between top performers.
-Results are saved as both CSV files and visual charts for further inspection.
+The program outputs a ranked list of players based on their calculated scores, along with visualizations highlighting key statistics and comparisons between top performers with visual charts for further inspection.

 ## Performance Metrics